thousandbrainsproject/tbp.monty/rfcs/0000_monty_versioning.md

 In the future, release workflows could be triggered by the version number change.

+### Expected Workflow

+By adopting this versioning scheme and process, the expected workflow is as follows:

+- commit
+- commit
+- commit
+- commit
+- review all commits above and update the version accordingly (in the future this will also publish Monty)
+- commit
+- commit
+- review all commits above and update the version accordingly (in the future this will also publish Monty)
+- commit
+- ...

 ### Rejected Alternatives

 Automatic version updates based on the commit message are deferred to future work.